AlmogBaku/php-puppet/README.md

 PHP-Puppet
 ===============
-PHP-Puppet will create for you a vanilla configured machine for using PHP.
+PHP-Puppet will create for you a vanilla configured machine for using PHP, by configuring simple yaml file!

+## Diffrences from PuPHPet
-PHP-Pupet started as a fork from the PuPHPet project wich started by @jtreminio
+PHP-Pupet started as a fork from the PuPHPet project wich started by @jtreminio PHP-Pupet have some more extra features such as:
+ - cronjobs support
+ - symfony support for nginx
+ - timezone support
+ - and more!

 ## Install
 1. Install ruby